 Advantages of a Crown

-A crown covers your entire tooth and offers more protection.
+An implant crown covers your entire tooth and offers more protection.
 We’ll fill in more of your tooth or grind it down, since the crown will essentially become your tooth for eating and cosmetic purposes.

 If the tooth is decayed, we’ll remove the decayed portion before attaching the crown.
 If there’s not enough structure to support the crown, we may need to build up the tooth.